[Coronavirus] Coronavirus: Spain's lockdown will 'last more than 15 days'

 Teleworking doesn't work for everyone

-Telework is possible for those businesses that can function through the screen of a computer, but many companies are only partially implementing this option.
+Teleworking is possible for those businesses that can function through the screen of a computer, but many companies are only partly implementing this option.

 "In many cases, the programmes used by civil servants, small and medium enterprises have licenses - and access to the programmes is not always possible," an IT staff member of a multinational warned.